tytydraco/yessleep/out/In_the_blink_of_an_eye_I_forgot_everything_about_myself_Those_memories_are_hidden__within_something_called_The_Wanting_Well_and_Im_going_to_do_whatever_it_takes_to_get_them_back.md

 “Why…why do you know how to do this?”

-“Because *ten-ish* years ago, I arrived here in-between, so I can see the in-betweens - like The Wanting Well.
+“Because *six-ish* years ago, I arrived here in-between, so I can see the in-betweens - like The Wanting Well.
 Found out how to use it.
 I had to in order to live.”

 The insect-turned-pincushion wasn't struggling anymore.
 He took a deep breath and placed his fingertips on the rounded ends.